NormanLo4319/DS612_Data_Mining_with_Business_Applications_R/README.md

 # Data Mining with Business Applications (R)
-An introduction to statistical learning with application in R.  This course helps students develop a set of Statistical Learning techniques to extract pertinent information from data and make informed business decisions.
+An introduction to statistical learning with application in R.  This course helps students develop a set of Statistical Learning techniques to extract pertinent information to make informed business decisions.

 ## Textbook
 This repositary bases on "An Introduction to Statistical Learning with Application in R" by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
 You can check the textbook details [online](http://faculty.marshall.usc.edu/gareth-james/).